-- · price and volume fluctuations in the overall stock market from time to time, including as a result of any future share repurchase program implemented by the company; - announcements of new products, solutions or technologies, commercial relationships, acquisitions or other events by us or our competitors; - changes in how enterprises perceive the benefits of our Unified-CXM platform and products; - departures of key personnel; - the public's reaction to our press releases, other public announcements and filings with the SEC; - fluctuations in the trading volume of our shares or the size of our public float; - · sales of large blocks of our common stock; - market manipulation, including coordinated buying or selling activities; - · actual or anticipated changes or fluctuations in our results of operations;
+- · price and volume fluctuations in the overall stock market from time to time, including as a result of any future share repurchase program implemented by the company; - announcements of new products, solutions or technologies, commercial relationships, acquisitions or other events by us or our competitors; - · changes in how enterprises perceive the benefits of our Unified-CXM platform and products; - departures of key personnel;

-- · whether our results of operations meet the expectations of securities analysts or investors; - changes in actual or future expectations of investors or securities analysts; - actual or perceived significant data breach involving our Unified-CXM platform; - · our involvement in any litigation, including class action lawsuits; - · governmental or regulatory actions or audits; - regulatory or political developments in the United States, foreign countries or both, including potential implications from the recent elections in the United States; - general economic, political and market conditions and overall fluctuations in the financial markets in the United States and abroad, including as a result of public health crises or geographical tensions and wars, such as the Russia-Ukraine war and the Israel-Hamas war (including any escalation or geographical expansion of these conflicts); and - · "flash crashes," "freeze flashes" or other glitches that disrupt trading on the securities exchange on which we are listed.
+- · the public's reaction to our press releases, other public announcements and filings with the SEC; - fluctuations in the trading volume of our shares or the size of our public float; - sales of large blocks of our common stock; - market manipulation, including coordinated buying or selling activities; - · actual or anticipated changes or fluctuations in our results of operations; - whether our results of operations meet the expectations of securities analysts or investors; - · changes in actual or future expectations of investors or securities analysts; - actual or perceived significant data breach involving our Unified-CXM platform; - our involvement in any litigation, including class action lawsuits; - · governmental or regulatory actions or audits; - regulatory or political developments in the United States, foreign countries or both; - general economic, political and market conditions and overall fluctuations in the financial markets in the United States and abroad, including as a result of public health crises, fluctuations in inflation or interest rates, the imposition of tariffs in the U.S. and abroad or geographical tensions and wars, such as the Russia-Ukraine war and the Israel-Hamas war (including any escalation or geopolitical expansion of these conflicts); and - "flash crashes," "freeze flashes" or other glitches that disrupt trading on the securities exchange on which we are listed.

 The market for technology stocks and the stock market in general have recently experienced significant price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies, including our own.
 These fluctuations have often been unrelated or disproportionate to the operating performance of these companies.
 Broad market and industry fluctuations, as well as general economic, political, regulatory and market conditions, may continue to negatively impact investor confidence and the market price of equity securities, including our Class A common stock.
-In the past, following periods of volatility in the trading price of a company's securities, securities class action litigation has often been brought against that company.
-If the market price of our Class A common stock is volatile, we may become the target of securities litigation.
-Securities litigation could result in substantial costs and divert our management's attention and resources from our business.
-This could have an adverse effect on our business, results of operations and financial condition.